 B. Critically examine multiple cultural visions, imaginations and aesthetics in literary writings and film-making

 C. Analyse the complex interactions between Chinese literature, cinema, politics, and social change

 D. Outline the diversity in Chinese-language literature and film, including works of Mainland Chinese minorities, overseas Chinese, Taiwanese and Hong Kong Chinese

-E Undertake textual analysis of literary texts
+E. Undertake textual analysis of literary and filmic texts

-F Demonstrate advanced skills in oral presentations and essay writing
+F. Demonstrate advanced skills in oral presentations and essay writing

 In the seminars students will able to have an in-depth discussion of weekly topics, and also to present their analysis of a specific topic from the syllabus.
 The essay plan and the essay will hone students’ analytical and writing abilities.
 Teaching and learning is through the medium of English.